 - We may contact you separately if we determine that we need to confirm your application.

 - In principle, we cannot accept withdrawals (withdrawals) of withdrawals.

 - We cannot accept withdrawals that are less than the bank transfer fee (actual cost 324 yen).

 - If problems that have not been identified at this time are confirmed, we may postpone the resumption without prior notice.

-It is worth mentioning that the crypto assets stolen in the hack included 1,225 bitcoin, 1,985 bitcoin cash, 11,169 ether, and 5,108 litecoin, which accounts for $23 million of the $28 million of the total funds customers had deposited, as per the parent company Remixpoint Inc, without leaking any more details from the on-going investigation about the perpetrators or the hacking method they followed.
+It is worth mentioning that the crypto assets stolen in the hack included 1,225 bitcoin, 1,985 bitcoin cash, 11,169 ether, and 5,108 litecoin.
+Those accounts for $23 million of the $28 million of the total funds’ customers had deposited, as per the parent company Remixpoint Inc, without leaking any more details from the on-going investigation about the perpetrators or the hacking method they followed.